damicrez/logfine/README.md

 ![AI analysis](./logfineclaudeusage.gif)

-That's why the data can be exported to JSON and is stored in a database; **Is both human-readable and machine-readable.**.
+That's why the data can be exported to JSON and is stored in a database; **Is both human-readable and machine-readable**.

 ![Database showcase](./sqlexample.gif)